microsoft/PSRule/docs/scenarios/install-instructions.md

 code --install-extension bewhite.psrule-vscode-preview
 ```

-> NOTE: If you are using VS Code Insiders, the command will be `code-insiders`.
+> NOTE: If you are using the Insiders build, the command will be `code-insiders`.

 For detailed instructions, follow the steps in the [Visual Studio Code documentation][vscode-ext-gallery].